Glazzes/react-native-zoom-toolkit/README.md

 As its name suggests, it returns to its original position after the pinch gesture ends, this is very useful when dealing with previews of some sort, for instance how Telegram does it for chat messages containing images or Instagram for post previews.

 >[!NOTE]
->This component works by overlaying an animated view on top of your component when gestures are enabled, therefore it will block all touches to your component, consider using `onTap` and `onDoubleTap` properties for touch handling.
+>This component works by overlaying an animated view on top of your component when gestures are enabled, therefore it will block all pointer events to your component, consider using `onTap` and `onDoubleTap` properties for touch handling instead.

 Its usage is pretty straight forward, import `ResetableZoom` component from `@glazzes/react-native-zoomable` and wrap a component of your choice with it, for instance: